bnb-chain/bnb-chain.github.io/docs/validator/snapshot.md

 wget --no-check-certificate --no-proxy 'https://s3.ap-northeast-1.amazonaws.com/dex-bin.bnbstatic.com/s3-witness-data-download/chaindata_202103.zip?AWSAccessKeyId=AKIAYINE6SBQPUZDDRRO&Expires=1641450253&Signature=hOC8I8HSpCOytlYMVQwKRc5oUaI%3D'
 ```

-> Tip: extract the data in background
+> Tip: extract the data in the background

 In case you can not wait for the extraction to finish, you can run it in the background